-The study, researched at The George Institute for Global Health in Sydney, Australia, found that only one in six people experienced significant relief from nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil, Motrin), aspirin (Bayer, Bufferin), or naproxen (Aleve).
+The study, researched at The George Institute for Global Health in Sydney, Australia, reports that only one in six people experienced significant relief from nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil, Motrin), aspirin (Bayer, Bufferin), or naproxen (Aleve).

 “Back pain is the leading cause of disability worldwide and is commonly managed by prescribing medicines such as anti-inflammatories.
-But our results show anti-inflammatory drugs actually only provide very limited short term pain relief,” lead author Associate Professor Manuela Ferreira said in a release.
+But our results show anti-inflammatory drugs actually only provide very limited short term pain relief,” lead author Associate Professor Manuela Ferreira explain in a release.
 “They do reduce the level of pain, but only very slightly, and arguably not of any clinical significance.”

-Ferreira said the study brings to light just how critical the need for effective back pain treatment is, especially in Australia, where 80 percent of citizens report dealing with back pain at some point in their lives.
+Ferreira says the study brings to light just how critical the need for effective back pain treatment is, especially in Australia, where 80 percent of citizens report dealing with back pain at some point in their lives.